Catzy44/Invester-Microarchitecture/README.md

-PROJECT REFACTOR IN PROGRESS, PLEASE DON'T MIND THE STRUCTURE.

 # Invester

 **Invester** is a distributed microservices system for collecting, analyzing, and presenting information that may affect the currency market (specifically the EUR/USD pair).
 It focuses on the impact of news and public figures' activity.
 Designed for performance, modularity, and easy scalability.